Living In Crystal Palace – 51 Things We Love

-As we may be moving shortly, I wanted to write a list of our favourite things about living where we do at the moment; Crystal Palace in south east London.
+So I wanted to write a list of our favourite things about living in Crystal Palace in south east London.

 Thinking about moving here?
 You should, we’ve been really happy here and will be sad to leave.
-So here’s our ode to SE19 – the 51 things we love about living in Crystal Palace;
+So here’s our ode to SE19 – the 51 things we love about living in Crystal Palace, the best things to do in Crystal Palace and why you should think about living in Crystal Palace;

 2-6. …including the museum, the farm, the two Sphinxes and the dinosaurs